Technology

 The partnership between India and the UK demonstrates the power of collaboration that drives innovation and tech-driven growth.
 By leveraging each other's strengths, the two nations are creating a dynamic ecosystem that fosters technological advancements, enhances economic prosperity, and addresses global challenges.

-The recently signed UK-India trade deal (24 July 2025), which is forecasted to boost bilateral trade by £25.5 billion yearly, is both India’s most comprehensive deal ever, and the UK’s most economically significant bilateral trade deal since leaving the EU.
+Following the signing of the UK-India trade deal (24 July 2025), which is forecasted to boost bilateral trade by £25.5 billion annually, is both India’s most comprehensive deal ever, and the UK’s most economically significant bilateral trade deal since leaving the EU.

 UK Technology